 To be considered for admission to the advanced certificate in engineering psychology, candidates must fulfill the following requirements:

-Have a minimum of 15 semester hours of course work in undergraduate psychology or a related field (e.g., engineering, computer science, information technology), including one course in experimental psychology and one course in statistics.
+Have completed at least 15 semester hours of course work in undergraduate psychology or a related field (e.g., engineering, computer science, information technology), including one course in experimental psychology and one course in statistics.

 Students may meet the prerequisite requirements by taking the designated prerequisite courses at RIT, having sufficient background from their undergraduate education, or if prerequisite requirements are explicitly waived by the course instructor.